i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 Removal of full router hash and HKDF generation of keys/IVs would free up plenty of room for future options.
 If everything is HKDF, required cleartext space is about 58 bytes (without any options).

-OTBRM is much smaller because there's one small plaintext record and one less encrypted record.
+The garlic-wrapped OTBRM will be slightly smaller than the garlic-wrapped STBM, because the delivery instructions are LOCAL not ROUTER, there's no DATETIME block included, and it uses an 8-byte tag rather than the 32-byte ephemeral key for a full 'N' message.